wambergo/RePAP/README.md

 - Types of atoms ```n_type```, default=1

 ## Model performance (radial_distribution_function)
 As a measure of the quality of the generated samples, we consider the radial distribution function which measures the average number density of atoms at a distance r.

-The RDF reconstruction error is
+We define the RDF reconstruction error as

 ![alt text](https://github.com/wambergo/Atomic-structure-generation-with-recurrent-neural-networks/blob/master/other/math/rdf_error.png)